On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Rigorous asymptotic analysis for a family of linearly elastic generalised membranes of the first kind

-The assumed admissibility of the applied body forces (viz.~\eqref{adm-1} and~\eqref{adm-2}), the weak convergences in part~(ii), the relationships satisfied by the weak limits $e_{i\|j}$, and the asymptotic behaviour of the vector fields $\bm{v}(\varepsilon;\bm{\eta})$ as $\varepsilon\to 0$ (viz. \eqref{conv2}) give:
+Together, the assumed admissibility of the applied body forces (cf.~\eqref{adm-1} and~\eqref{adm-2}), the weak convergences established in part~(ii), the relations satisfied by the weak limits $e_{i\|j}$, and the asymptotic behaviour of the vector fields $\bm{v}(\varepsilon;\bm{\eta})$ as $\varepsilon\to 0$ (viz. \eqref{conv2}) give:

-Therefore, combining~\eqref{varineq3} with the asymptotics above and passing to the averages where possible gives:
+Therefore, combining~\eqref{varineq3} with the above relations and passing to the averages gives:

 which is the sought inequality.